Find Grad Schools

 Other Mental Health Counselor Job Titles

-There were about 157,700 jobs for Mental Health Counselor in 2016 (in the United States).
+In 2016, there was an estimated number of 157,700 jobs in the United States for Mental Health Counselor.
 New jobs are being produced at a rate of 23.1% which is above the national average.
 The Bureau of Labor Statistics predicts 36,500 new jobs for Mental Health Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 21,600 job openings in this field each year.
+The BLS estimates 21,600 yearly job openings in this field.

 undefined